 Sending Out a Load Confirmation

-This will bring up an email dialog.
-The email used will be the email of the default Contact for the Carrier who has been assigned to the Dispatch, but you can change to a different email target if necessary.
+This will bring up an email dialogue.
+The email used will be the email of the default Contact for the Carrier who has been assigned to the Dispatch, but you can change it to a different email target if necessary.
 You can also add to or modify the body of the email that will accompany the Load Acceptance link.
 The email will always include a link to the Load Confirmation itself.

 What the Carrier Will Receive

 The Carrier will receive an email that links to an external Load Confirmation page.
 Clicking on that link will bring them to the page in question, which provides most of the Dispatch details and includes a button they can use to ‘Accept’ the load.

 This page will not include the exact address(es) of the Shipments in question to protect against load sniping by a potential Carrier.
 However, once the Carrier accepts, they will be emailed a copy of the full Load Confirmation document, including the complete pickup and delivery addresses.

 When the Carrier accepts the Load, the system will automatically update the Dispatch to reflect this change in status (see the section below for the different statuses.)
 It will also send out an email to the dispatcher assigned to the Dispatch in question, notifying them that the Carrier has accepted.
 Finally, the Carrier will receive an email with the full Load Confirmation document.

 Once you have initiated the Load Acceptance process, you can check on its status at any time by opening the Dispatch: the ‘Send Load Confirmation’ button will have changed to reflect the current status of the process.
 The possible statuses are: